ignigoliz/amanuensis/README.md

  <img src="./assets/nuensis_file.gif" alt="Uploading file to EEPROM" width=90%>
 </p>

-All of this through a **Command Line Interface** and directly from your laptop.
+Amanuensis is interfaced through the **command line** and directly from your laptop.
+It needs an Arduino Mega and the correct wiring to connect the pins in the Arduino to pins in the EEPROM.

 > **Note**
 > Software tested on **macOS** Monterey.
 It might be compatible with Linux-based systems with minor/no changes.